a2stuff/a2d/letk/LETK.md

 Parameters:
 ```
-.addr       record          Address of the LineEditRecord
+.addr       a_record        Address of the LineEditRecord
 ```

 ### Idle ($01)